-(3)
+(3) EAPs may be proposed by any Market Participant or developed by ERCOT and can be utilized for reliability or economic reasons.
+EAPs proposed for reliability reasons may have thermal constraints that do not have a Security-Constrained Economic Dispatch (SCED) solution.
+EAPs proposed for economic reasons may have thermal constraints that are resolvable by SCED but result in high congestion costs.
+If an EAP is proposed primarily for economic reasons, the avoidable congestion must have resulted in:

+(a) Over $2 million of congestion cost in a given month within the past 36 months; or

+(b) $5 million of congestion cost over any three months within the past 36 months.

-(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or RAS.
+(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or Remedial Action Scheme (RAS).
 ERCOT shall provide notification to the market of any RAP, AMP, or RAS that cannot be modeled in the Network Operations Model.
 ERCOT shall post to the Market Information System (MIS) Secure Area all CMPs and RASs and any unmodeled CMPs or RASs.

-(54) ERCOT shall provide notification to the market of any proposed RASs or PCAPs on the MIS Secure Area.

-(56) ERCOT is not required to provide notification to the market of any proposed TOAPs.
+(5) ERCOT is not required to provide notification to the market of any proposed TOAPs.

-(67) All submittals related to CMPs or RASs must be emailed to ras_cmp@ercot.com.
+(6) All submittals related to CMPs or RASs must be emailed to ras_cmp@ercot.com.